soft-lang/soft/README.md

 # The Soft Compiler

-This is the main source code repository for [Soft].
+Soft is not a hard-coded single-language compiler front end.

 This document is not only a README but also the install and test script.

-[Soft] is not a hard-coded single-language compiler front end.

 ## DATA MODEL